-Meet The Disruptors: Chantel Scheepers and OakTree Power On The Five Things You Need To Shake Up Your Industry
+Meet The Disruptors: Chantel Scheepers of OakTree Power On The Five Things You Need To Shake Up Your Industry

 An Interview With Fotis Georgiadis